GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   </div>
 </div>

-## Lessons Learned from the FIDO2 Community of Action
+## FIDO2 Community of Action

-To help support agencies in aggressively replacing username and passwords, the Office of Management and Budget, Cybersecurity and Infrastructure Agency, and the ICAM Subcommittee established a FIDO2 Community of Action.
+To help support agencies in aggressively replacing username and passwords, the Office of Management and Budget, Cybersecurity and Infrastructure Agency, and the ICAM Subcommittee established a FIDO2 Community of Action (CoA).
 The primary characteristics of a CoA are outlined below.

 1. Short term, usually six months.
 2. Small group, usually 4-8 agencies.
 3. Actively piloting a solution and sharing challenges and lessons learned.

+### Challenges and Lessons Learned

 The first FIDO2 CoA included eight agencies either actively piloting a solution or evolving a pilot to their entire production community.
-The pilots included a combination of platform authentications like [Windows Hello for Business](https://playbooks.idmanagement.gov/playbooks/whfb/) and Apple Face ID and roaming authenticators like a Yubico Yubikey or WebAuthN authenticators.
-There are six main lessons learned from the first FIDO2 CoA cohort.
+The pilots included a combination of platform authentications like [Windows Hello for Business](https://playbooks.idmanagement.gov/playbooks/whfb/) and roaming authenticators like a Yubico Yubikey, RSA DS100, and WebAuthN authenticators.
+There are six main lessons learned and challenges from the first FIDO2 CoA cohort.

 1. Agencies need a holistic authenticator strategy to stop handling exception use cases.
 There is not a single authenticator type that both works across authentication patterns and is phishing-resistant.
 Agencies must be comfortable in alternative, phishing-resistant authenticators like FIDO2 to replace exception policy alternatives.
 2. FIDO2 is a commercial standard and becoming as ubiquitous as a password as more devices and browsers natively support them.
 This creates muscle memory in users improving their experience on government devices that support FIDO2.